richelbilderbeek/intro_r_course/docs/evaluations/20250404/README.md

 - My only critique would be to maybe ask students at the start of the course their prior coding knowledge.
 As in the course information it is written like you need R and illustrator.
-  But the course is actually completeable with python and Inkscape/designer.
+  But the course is actually completable with python and Inkscape/designer.
   If there could be some sort of support possible for students who prefer python over R that would be great too.
 - It might be nice to introduce ggplot data visualisation earlier in week 1,